vmjoseph/ECLDP_Prodev_Session/README.md

 ![Posts](images/posts.png)

 3. Click ![Create New File](images/create_new_file.png) and name your new file following this format: _2020-06-05-name.md_ replacing _name_ with your first name.
-4. Your file should include 2 things:
+4. Add your file content in the white box under the _Edit new File_ tab.
+Your file should include 2 things:

    1. A response to one of the following prompts
       * This summer I'm looking forward to...